Installations and Migrations

 How can I change the folder/path that Interspire Email Marketer resides in?

 There is one important thing to note before you do this: All unsubscribe and confirmation links as well as links to forms in previous emails you have sent out will no longer work.
-Also, if you’ve used link tracking, none of the links in the emails you have previously sent out will work any more either.
-This is because the links in the emails still point to the old URL and, if you change it, the links will be broken.
+Also, if you have used link tracking, the links in the emails you have previously sent out will not work any more either.

 Overcoming file size limits when uploading SQL files to phpMyAdmin